bobby285271/bobby285271/starred.md

 - [AS042971/vscode-asoul](https://github.com/AS042971/vscode-asoul) - A-SOUL鼓励师 for VS Code
 - [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
 - [pawelmalak/flame](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.
-- [Icalingua-plus-plus/Icalingua-plus-plus](https://github.com/Icalingua-plus-plus/Icalingua-plus-plus) - A client for QQ and more.:electron:
+- [Icalingua-plus-plus/Icalingua-plus-plus](https://github.com/Icalingua-plus-plus/Icalingua-plus-plus) - A client for QQ and more. :electron:
 - [textlint/textlint](https://github.com/textlint/textlint) - The pluggable natural language linter for text and markdown.
 - [antfu/handle](https://github.com/antfu/handle) - A Chinese Hanzi variation of Wordle - 汉字 Wordle
 - [workflow/nix-shell-action](https://github.com/workflow/nix-shell-action) - Run any command you like in a deterministic Nix shell on Linux and macOS.